alexkatzen/ak/_projects/heartbeat.md

 # Heartbeat

-Heartbeat Health is a NY-based startup fighting heart disease through preventative cardiology.
+Heartbeat Health is a NY-based startup fighting heart disease through <em>preventative cardiology</em>.
 By helping patients to understand heart disease risk and providing access to a team of world class team cardiologists, they proactively work to eliminate the disease before it starts.
 I assisted the team in preparing their product for a Beta release.

 <img src="{{ site.baseurl }}/images/heartbeat/stress-test.jpg" alt="stress test">